cyclus/cyclus.github.com/source/cep/cep2.rst

 In any real system, there is glue code which holds the projects together in a cohesive manner.
 A collection of such utilities is called a *toolkit*.
-While toolkits are critically important to well functioning software their components are untied only in that "should be useful."
+While toolkits are critically important to well functioning software their components are united only in that "should be useful."
 There need not be underlying concept tying them together.
 For this reason, toolkits are not a top-level concern on par with resource exchange, domain models, and analysis & visualization.